Welcome to Liz Explores!

 You can also give a gift subscription to someone you know, or donate a subscription to someone you don’t know (if you’d like to join the Inner Circle but don’t have the means, please reply to any of my emails or comment on a post and let me know).

-I would love it if you’d hit reply or leave a comment and let me know what brought you here.
-We’re in for one hell of a ride together!
+I would love it if you’d leave a comment and let me know what brought you here.
+We’re in for one heck of a ride together!

 Talk soon,